 Hi there, my name is Christopher Gary, an author with Autism Spectrum Disorder.
 You may be wondering why and how I would become an author, and the answer is simple: Spite.

 I would love to hear from you, please feel free to contact me at

 The Hockenfur Tangent

 Leah and Jareth collide on a Manhattan street and land in a splattered heap of takeout food, pain and chagrin.
-When the first sarcastic quip about their circumstances slips through preoccupied lips, unique and agile banter results.
+When the first sarcastic quip about their circumstances slips through preoccupied lips, they both begin paying more attention.

 With Jareth unwilling to take ‘no’ for an answer and Leah unwilling to give it, they end up at a diner, each tangled in motivations and circumstances they are certain the other could not possibly understand.
 They make each other laugh, think and imagine, becoming addicted to and dependent on the atmosphere they create when they are together.